 RA: 0.06% (Y), 0.09% (Cb), 0.07% (Cr), at 100% encoder and 98% decoder run-time

-LB: x% (Y), x% (Cb), x% (Cr), at x% encoder and x% decoder run-time
+LB: 0.06% (Y), -0.09% (Cb), -0.19% (Cr), at 99% encoder and 96% decoder run-time

 Introduction

 For the multi-hypothesis inter prediction method studied in CE10.1.2.c (see JVET-L0148) [1], for each inter prediction hypothesis, one individual motion vector predictor is derived.
 For that purpose, the ordinary motion vector prediction process as used in uni- and bi-prediction is also used for the additional hypotheses.
 This results in four invokations of the derivation process for luma motion vector prediction, if four different reference pictures are used, because in this case no motion vector predictor derived for one inter prediction hypothesis can be re-used for another inter prediction hypothesis.